Homestead Survival: How To Master Plan Your Own Safe Haven

 You don’t necessarily have to live right next to this group.

-But you still need a barter system to access basic supplies going forward.
+But you still need a barter system to access basic supplies in the future.

 Salt is critical for meat preservation without electricity.

-The only way to continue getting salt is to find others with access to it unless you live near the ocean.
+Unless you live near the ocean, the only way to continue getting salt is to find others with access to it.

 Medical supplies, same deal.